 - Would like to work in health care, but not directly with patients.

-- Have an aptitude for science, but also like management, law, and computers.
+- Have an aptitude for science, but also like management, law, and technology.

 - Enjoy working with professionals: physicians, nurses, lawyers, administrators and executives.

-- Want a career where you can choose to work on your own, with others, or some of both.
+- Want a career where you can choose to work on your own, with others, or both.

 HIM program incorporate the disciplines of medicine, management, finance, information technology, and law into one curriculum.
 Because of this unique mixture, HIM graduates can choose from a variety of work settings across an array of healthcare environments.